 On the off chance that you don’t: housesitting is an exchange in which a person, the housesitter, stays at someone’s home and cares for their pets and property while they are away.
 Usually, no money is exchanged between parties.
 If you’re still confused about what house sitting is and isn’t, read our article, Common Misconceptions About House Sitting.

 So if you’re sold and you’re on board – what’s the next step?

-There are a variety of TrustedHousesitters reviews floating around online, but they’re either super positive as people try to reap affiliate benefits, or sourly negative because the site didn’t work for them.
-Regarding the latter, there’s always some excuse – no one contacted them to offer a house sit (that’s not how it works), they were too young (guess what, we started house sitting at 23 and 28)…the list goes on.
+Regarding the former (actual individuals who tried house sitting who were dissatisfied with their experience), there’s always some excuse – no one contacted them to offer a house sit (that’s not how it works), they were too young (guess what, we started house sitting at 23 and 28)…the list goes on.

 Our point?
 We know a thing or two (or several) about house sitting.

 We’ve got a ton of house sitting experience and that’s still glossing over so much detail.
 For those looking for a deep dive on how to house sit like a pro, check out our book all about house sitting!